opattison/olivermakes/_pages/hire.md

 permalink: /hire/
 custom_style: custom-hire.css
 description: 'Why you should hire or work with me, Oliver Pattison, a web designer.'
+details:
+  - title: HTML and CSS
+    expanded: 'I have a passion for well-written, thoughtful HTML and CSS.
+Although it is sometimes dismissed as a simple markup language, getting HTML right is challenging, both when dealing with visual design and with accessibility and usability.'
+    icon: html5
+  - title: Jekyll
+    expanded: '[Jekyll](http://jekyllrb.com/) is my favorite tool for designing and publishing content on the web.
+Most of the sites that I build currently are static sites (using Jekyll) with minimal but flexible configuration and high performance.'
+    icon: jekyll
+  - title: Git
+    expanded: 'Version control is essential for designing dynamically, maintaining code, and collaborating quickly and remotely.
+I use [Git](https://git-scm.com/) as a safety net for all of my work, whether on my own or with a team.'
+    icon: git
+  - title: JavaScript
+    expanded: 'I have been learning JavaScript for the past few years, developing interactive user interfaces with tools like [Velocity.js](http://velocityjs.org/), [Vue.js](http://vuejs.org/) and [Mapbox](https://www.mapbox.com).
+I believe strongly in [progressive enhancement](https://sixtwothree.org/posts/designing-experience-layers) when designing experience layers.'
+    icon: javascript
+  - title: Sass/SCSS
+    expanded: 'I use [SCSS](http://sass-lang.com/) to help me write effective CSS.
+I find it invaluable as a creative tool and as a way to organize and develop styles in short and composable parts.'
+    icon: sass
+  - title: Web publishing systems
+    expanded: 'I have designed and developed sites with Shopify, Statamic, WordPress, and other content management systems.
+My focus has been on integrating front-end design with content editing systems, and creating clear and usable content structures for editors.'
+    icon: shopify
 ---

 # Available for hire